jslatts/stacklog/README.md

 away from your app in a local module.
 This will allow you to set up your preferred logger with appropriate config and then call it throughout your application.
 See examples/fakeapp.js and example/winston.js for a more realistic use case.
-To run the example:
+To run the example (which uses [Winston](https://github.com/flatiron/winston)):

+    npm install winston
     node examples/fakeapp.js

 ## Options

+By default, stacklog will wrap all stack entries in \[square\] brackets.
+To change to a different delimiter, pass an options object to the constructor:

+    new StackLog(logger, {bd: '(', ed: ')'});

 ## License